 Camouflage capability: They have specialized skin pigment cells known as chromatophores that allow them to quickly change the color of their skin to match their environment

-Cuttlefish, also known as the chameleons of the sea, are remarkable marine animals that have mastered the art of camouflage.
-They are cephalopods, easily distinguishable by their eight arms and two tentacles.
+Cuttlefish are known as the “Chameleons of the Sea” and are remarkable marine animals that have mastered the art of camouflage.
+They are a type of cephalopod, easily distinguishable by their eight arms and two tentacles.

-Cuttlefish are well known for their ability to instantly change color and texture to blend in with their surroundings.
-They have numerous special skin cells called chromophores.
-These chromophores allow them to change color and quickly create patterns that match their environment.
+Cuttlefish are recognised for their ability to instantly change color and texture.
+This remarkable camouflage is achieved through specialized skin cells called chromatophores, which allow them to create patterns that perfectly match their environment.

-In addition to changing color, cuttlefish can also change the shape of their bodies.
+In addition, cuttlefish can also change the shape of their bodies.
 They do this by either puffing up their bodies to look bigger or flattening themselves to blend in with the corals, rocks, or sand.

 Habitat: Frogfish are found in tropical and subtropical oceans worldwide.
 They mainly inhabit shallow waters near coral reefs and rocky shores